 The wordmark features uppercase letters with smooth lines, gentle curves, and short serifs.
 Particular attention is drawn to two glyphs that appear to be mirror images of each other.
 This refers to the “Z” and “S,” whose similarity the designers skillfully emphasized, making it a hallmark of the Zeiss logo.

-At the same time, an intriguing new addition appeared: a blue square concave at the bottom.
+At the same time, an intriguing new addition appeared: a blue, concave square at the bottom.
 It serves as the name’s base and successfully represents the company’s concept, as the arch resembles a lens, hinting at the manufacturer’s focus on optical systems.
 The bold font looks impressive against this background, symbolizing clarity and a commitment to absolute precision.
 The symmetrical letters, straight lines, and perfectly sharp corners suggest this dedication.